linder-r/bash_fundamentals/strings/README.md

 The folder contains the following files:

-## File: vowels_and_consonants.sh
+- ## vowels_and_consonants.sh
-- This file takes a simple string and performes some string operations like extracting and counting the vowles and consonants.
+  This file takes a simple string and performes some string operations like extracting and counting the vowles and consonants.